 Law and border enforcement agencies around the world are experimenting with automated facial recognition technology with complete discretion and on ad hoc basis, without appropriate legal frameworks to govern their use nor sufficient oversight or public awareness.
-I invite the Special Rapporteur to call for a ban (or at least suspension) on the use of facial recognition technology by governments pending independent scrutiny of the discriminatory impacts the technology may have against women and other protected groups.
+I invite the Working Group on Discrimination against Women and Girls to call for a ban on the use of facial recognition technology for its disproportionate impact on political protest and women activism.

-2. Gender and Freedom of Expression on the Internet & Digital Platforms
+2. Gender and Activism on the Internet & Digital Platforms

-Third, in the digital environment and media platforms, women and marginalized groups, such as LGBTI communities, face new threats and challenges - their speech and expression is often supressed and also weaponized against them.
-Like I explain in my research, examples of limitations on freedom of expression online by women, especially from LGBTI communities, are numerous (papers also attached).
+Third, in the digital environment and on media platforms, women from marginalized groups, such as LGBTI communities, face new threats and challenges - their speech and expression are often supressed and also weaponized against them.
+Like I explain in my research, examples of limitations on activism and freedom of expression online by women activists, especially from LGBTI communities, are numerous (papers also attached).
 Contrary to the popular belief that Internet filtering and censorship is only demanded and imposed by authoritarian governments, limitations on the expression by LGBTI communities online are also imposed by democratic governments, as well as by private actors and social media platforms themselves.
 Drawing on my research, I briefly discuss these in turn.